javajosh/simpatico/lit.md

 A good reason to reconsider raw html, requiring the reader to view source.

 # Literate Markdown
-Literate Markdown is dialect of litmd that allows you to embed code snippets in your litmd that execute when the html is rendered.
+Literate Markdown is dialect of markdown that allows you to embed code snippets in your markdown that execute when the html is rendered.
 This is a great way to write documentation that is both human and machine-readable.
 The reflector uses this technique to serve up the documentation for simpatico.

 ## How it works
-  1. On the server, in [reflector](/reflector.md) litmd is converted to html and javascript using a custom showdown extension.
+  1. On the server, in [reflector](/reflector.md) litmd is converted to html and javascript.
   2. The html is served to the client.
   3. The client both displays and executes the javascript in the html.
   4. The javascript is written in an `assert` style that throws exceptions when it fails.